xdep/BlackNET/README.md

     - Added Scripts Folder to Manage Execute Scripts Function
     - Better Command Receive System
     - View Encrypted Passwords in a Table [Website,Username,Password]
+    - Added check if client is admin
     - Fixed some Database Issues
-      - Merged question with admin tables
+      + Merged question with admin tables
     - New POST Class to Handle Socket Requests
-      - Prepare Objects
+      + Prepare Objects
-      - Validate Strings
+      + Validate Strings
-      - Write to a File
+      + Write to a File
     - Rewrite All Menues
     - Update Bootstrap to 4.4.1
     - Bug Fixes